 - Let cool to room temperature, and skim any foam or fat from the surface.

-- Once cold, the fat will harden on top of the stock.
+- Once cold, the fat will harden on top of the stock and can be discarded.
 At the same time, the foam will sink to the bottom.
 Stock made with bones will gel when cold.

 - The stock can be frozen in convenient pint and quart containers.